-For centuries, the London season has shaped the social lives of Britain’s elite: from the beautiful blooms on display at the RHS Chelsea Flower Show and the highly anticipated Royal Academy Summer Exhibition to Glyndebourne Opera and the BBC Proms, the origins of many season events can be found deep in the history books.
-Over the years, interruptions and cancellations have been few and far between, making the London season more perennial than the weather.
+For centuries, the London season has shaped the social lives of Britain’s elite.
+From the beautiful blooms on display at the RHS Chelsea Flower Show and the highly anticipated Royal Academy Summer Exhibition, to Glyndebourne Opera and the BBC Proms, the origins of many season events can be found deep in the history books.

 More than 150,000 of the world’s horticultural cognoscenti descend on the blooming grounds of the Royal Hospital Chelsea each year to inspect the show gardens and dynamic floral displays at the RHS Chelsea Flower Show.
 With competition entries drawing upon influences from literature, history and gastronomy, visitors are certain to pick up green-fingered tips and find out which flowers are in vogue this season.